Wunkolo/qreverse/README.md

 ![](/images/_mm256_permute2x128_si256.jpg)

-Meaning we can pass in two big 256-bit registers, and use an 8-byte immediate value to pick how we want to build our new 256-bit vector.
-We can use this and pass in the same variable for both of the registers we are picking from to simulate a big 128-bit swap!
+Given two big 256-bit registers and an 8-byte immediate value it can select how the new 256-bit vector is going to be built.
+Pass in the same variable for both of the registers and "pick" from to simulate a big 128-bit cross-lane swap.
+This is pretty much the same algorithm as the "generic" `Swap64`/`Swap32`/`Swap16` functions above.

 ```cpp
 ...